fraawlen/cassette/README.md

 The library is free and open-source software licensed under the [LGPL-2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
 It's made to run on modern POSIX-compliant systems.

+> [!Warning]
+> This library is alpha software!
+Some features and widgets are still missing.
+Moreover, it is currently being rewritten in a better code and interface style under the Cassette name (formerly Derelict Graphics or DG, and on this branch the functions namespaces have not been yet updated).
+Because of that, the function names, will change in the next release.
+Checkout the 'rewrite' branch for the latest developments.

 Features
 --------